callmecavs/layzr.js/README.md

 ### retina

-Customize the attribute the retina resolution source is taken from.
+Customize the attribute the retina/high resolution source is taken from.

 ```es6
 const instance = Layzr({